 - Ensure human interpretability of systematic decisions: some systems with potentially serious implications of public safety should also have the functionality to provide information in an event.

-- Empower appliers: Providers of facilities that apply IT need to incorporate the ability for the applier to request and receive basic explanations as to why a decision was made.
+- Empower users: Providers of services that apply IT need to incorporate the ability for the user to request and receive basic explanations as to why a decision was made.

-Principle: The public’s ability to comprehend IT-enabled facilities, and how they function, is key to ensuring trust in the technology.
+Principle: The public’s ability to comprehend IT-enabled services, and how they function, is key to ensuring trust in the technology.

-- ‘Systematic Literacy’ should be a basic skill: Whether it is the curating of information in social media platforms or self-driving cars, appliers need to be aware and have a basic comprehension of the role of systematic and autonomous decision-making.
-Such skills will also be important in shaping societal norms around the application of the technology.
+- ‘Systematic Literacy’ should be a basic skill: Whether it is the curating of information on social media platforms or self-driving cars, users need to be aware and have a basic comprehension of the role of systematic and autonomous decision-making.
+Such skills will also be important in shaping societal norms around the use of the technology.

 - Provide the public with information: The public should be provided with enough information to make it possible for people to assess the results of full transparency.